-So it was then that the night of Sunday 14th April at 11.40pm when the iceberg hit the Titanic that Frederick Goodwin and his sons, Charles who was fourteen, William who was eleven and Harold who was nine years old were asleep in the bow on the ship when the Titanic started to sink.
+So it was then that the night of Sunday 14th April at 11.40 pm when the Titanic hit the iceberg that Frederick Goodwin and his sons, Charles who was fourteen, William who was eleven and Harold who was nine years old were asleep in the bow on the ship when the Titanic started to sink.

 His wife Augusta Goodwin was asleep in the stern of the ship with her daughters Lillian who was sixteen years old and Jessie who was ten.
 Also sleeping with his mother was baby Sidney Goodwin who was a year and seven months old.

 When the ship hit the iceberg all the passengers on board were told it was only a minor incident.
 Anyone who had left their cabins to see what was happening was told to go back to their cabins as it would soon be sorted out.

 Most of the passengers including first and second class believed the crew and went back to their cabins or whatever they were doing in the communal areas at the time.
 A large amount of ice was seen on the deck of the ship.